Occupancy monitoring 101: what it is & why it’s essential

 This type of occupancy monitoring sensor works by emitting a pulse of infrared light and measuring the “echo” as the pulse reflects off the environment and back to the sensor.
 In this way, Time-of-Flight occupancy monitoring systems can take 3D snapshots of their surroundings, which can be processed to obtain occupancy monitoring data.
 Low spatial resolution keeps hardware costs low and makes time-of-flight sensors intrinsically anonymous.

 Understanding workplace occupancy with Terabee

-Terabee occupancy monitoring systems use infrared Time-of-Flight technology to deliver completely anonymous occupancy monitoring with typically accuracy of 95% to 98%, or more.
+Terabee occupancy monitoring systems use infrared Time-of-Flight technology to deliver completely anonymous occupancy monitoring with typically accuracy of 98%, or more.

 Using powerful onboard algorithms, Terabee people counting devices filter out static objects and deliver accurate occupancy monitoring even in crowded bi-directional traffic and low-light conditions.

 Terabee people counting sensors can be easily installed above any doorway and configured in seconds from any web-enabled device.
 A simple IoT platform enables seamless integration of occupancy monitoring data for data analytics or smart building applications.